 - There’s no “hangover” effect – the gas is eliminated from the body within 3 to 5 minutes after the gas supply is stopped.
 You can safely drive home and don’t need an escort.

-- With nitrous oxide, it’s easy to give incremental doses until the desired action is obtained (this is called “titration”).
+- With IS, it’s easy to give incremental doses until the desired action is obtained.
 So the administrator has virtually absolute control over the action of the drug, preventing the possibility of accidental overdoses.
 While giving incremental doses is possible with IV sedation, it’s not possible with oral sedation (as a result, oral sedation can be a bit of a hit-and-miss affair).

 - For certain procedures – those involving gums rather than teeth (e. g. deep cleaning) – it may be possible to use nitrous instead of local anaesthesia.
 N2O acts as a painkiller on soft tissues such as gums.
 However, its pain-relieving effects vary a lot from person to person and can’t be relied upon.

 - No injection is required.
-In cases of very severe needle phobia, getting laughing gas first can help you feel relaxed enough to allow the needle required for IV sedation to be inserted in your arm or hand.
+In cases of very severe needle phobia, if you decide on sedation, using inhalation sedation first can help you feel relaxed enough to allow the needle required for IV sedation to be inserted in your arm or hand.
 The very deep state of sedation achievable through IV sedation will then allow you to accept local anaesthetic.

 - Inhalation sedation is very safe.
 It has very few side effects and the drugs used have no ill effects on the heart, lungs, liver, kidneys, or brain.

-- Inhalation sedation has been found to be very effective in eliminating or at least minimizing severe gagging.
+- Inhalation sedation has been found to be very effective in eliminating or at least minimising severe gagging.

 Are there any disadvantages?

-- Some people are not comfortable with the effects of laughing gas (either because they’re afraid they might lose control or because it makes them feel nauseous – this is quite rare, though, and usually due to oversedation).
-If you’re prone to nausea, it’s a good idea to have a meal (not a huge one) about 4 hours before your appointment.
+- Some people are not comfortable with the effects of IS (either because they’re afraid they might lose control or because it makes them feel nauseous – this is quite rare, though, and usually due to oversedation).
+If you’re prone to nausea, it’s a good idea to have a meal (not a massive feast) about 4 hours before your appointment.
 If that’s not possible (e. g. an early morning appointment), make sure your stomach isn’t completely empty – but don’t stuff yourself straight beforehand either.
-According to Gordon, who’s a bit of an expert in the field, the normal working concentration of gases is about 70% oxygen to 30% nitrous oxide: “It’s rare to go beyond that because that’s what brings on the nausea, more than 45% N2O and you’re going to have the patient puke on you :-P”.
+According to Gordon, who’s a bit of an expert in the field, the normal working concentration of gases is about 70% oxygen to 30% nitrous oxide: “It’s rare to go beyond that because that’s what brings on the nausea, more than 45% N2O and you’re going to have the patient puke on you :-p”.